sf-wdi-37/public-library-app/1_users_and_auth.md

 Nice work!
 We're finished with Authentication!

-### Practice!

-Now  do it all again!!!
-This time, don't use "user" as your user object - try "gymgoers", "moms", "singers", "tacos" or whatever you'd like - just no users allowed.
-Once you've completed the app to this level another time, you can move on to any bonuses you're interested in below.

 ## Bonus

 1. On the profile page, display when the user created their account.
 To format the date, use Ruby's built in time formatter, [strftime](http://ruby-doc.org/core-2.2.0/Time.html#method-i-strftime).